 Turnitin Self-Guided Training Resources on the Web

 Turnitin provides self-guided training guides, manuals, and videos.
-These training aides can be accessed at Turnitin Support and Training Resources.
+Turnitin Support and Training Resources

 These webinars are free.
 If you pre-register for a Turnitin webinar, you will receive a certificate of completion, which you can use to document your professional development in your tenure, promotion, or annual evaluation portfolio.

 Using Turnitin and eLearning Drop Boxes to Check Originality

 Turnitin is now integrated with eLearning to offer OriginalityCheck for class dropbox submissions.
 To gain more information on using this feature in your course dropbox folders, see: TurnItIn OriginalityCheck - Assignments in eLearning

 The University of West Florida (UWF) maintains a license agreement with iParadigms, LLC for the purpose of using their product Turnitin, an online text matching service.
 The Turnitin service has the potential to be an important resource for promoting information literacy as well as encouraging academic integrity.
 All UWF instructors (faculty, adjunct faculty, and other instructors and professional staff) have access to the Turnitin service, and each faculty member can also make the service available to students in his or her classes.
 Because the Turnitin service has implications for the privacy of student academic records covered by the Family Educational Rights and Privacy Act (FERPA), it is important that faculty, instructors, and teaching assistants use Turnitin appropriately.